British Orthodox Church

-The British Orthodox Church (BOC), formerly the Orthodox Church of the British Isles, is an independent church, having its roots in Oriental Orthodoxy.
+The British Orthodox Church (BOC), formerly the Orthodox Church of the British Isles, is an independent Christian church originating in the United Kingdom, having its roots in Oriental Orthodoxy.
+Its ecclesiastical heritage descended from the Syriac Orthodox Church of Antioch and the Coptic Orthodox Church of Alexandria.

-The British Orthodox Church has not been in communion with any of the Oriental Orthodox churches since a 2015 decision to return to an independent status.
+The British Orthodox Church has not been in communion with any of the mainstream Oriental Orthodox churches since a 2015 decision to return to its independent, autocephalous status.

-The British Orthodox Church is led by Seraphim (born William Henry Hugo Newman-Norton), who holds the title of British Patriarch.

 History

 Origins

 The church claims to be the continuation of the Ancient British Church of Jules Ferrette.

-Metropolitan Seraphim of Glastonbury has served as the metropolitan of the Metropolis of Glastonbury and Patriarch of the Orthodox Church of the British Isles, succeeding Hugh George de Willmott Newman.
+Metropolitan Seraphim of Glastonbury (William Henry Hugo Newman-Norton) served as the metropolitan of the Metropolis of Glastonbury and Patriarch of the Orthodox Church of the British Isles, succeeding his uncle Hugh George de Willmott Newman.
+Previously, Seraphim served as his uncle's perpetual coadjutor; and in 1971, he was ordained as a priest by Hugh George de Willmott Newman.

-Creation: merge into the Coptic Orthodox Church
+Merger into the Coptic Orthodox Church

-The Orthodox Church of the British Isles and the Celtic Orthodox Church split in 1994, under Mar Seraphim (William Henry Hugo Newman-Norton).
+The Orthodox Church of the British Isles and the Celtic Orthodox Church split in 1994, under Mar Seraphim.
 For its part, the Orthodox Church of the British Isles joined the Coptic Orthodox Church and changed its name to British Orthodox Church.

 On 6 April 1994, a protocol enacting the merge of the Orthodox Church of the British Isles into the Coptic Orthodox Church was signed by both parties.
-The Orthodox Church of the British Isles, headed by Seraphim, changed its name to British Orthodox Church for the union, and became "a diocese of the Coptic Orthodox Patriarchate of Alexandria with jurisdiction over the United Kingdom, the Republic of Ireland, the Isle of Man and the Channel Islands".
+The British Orthodox Church then became "a diocese of the Coptic Orthodox Patriarchate of Alexandria with jurisdiction over the United Kingdom, Ireland, the Isle of Man and the Channel Islands".
 The British Orthodox Church was distinct from the other communities in the British Isles of the Coptic Church.
-Seraphim, primate of the British Orthodox Church, was not reordained, but received a chrismation.
-On 19 June 1994, Seraphim "was consecrated as a Metropolitan in the Coptic Patriarchate by His Holiness Pope Shenouda assisted by some seventy Metropolitans and Bishops".
+Seraphim, primate of the British Orthodox Church, was not reordained, but received a chrismation; and on 19 June 1994, Seraphim "was consecrated as a metropolitan in the Coptic Patriarchate by His Holiness Pope Shenouda assisted by some seventy Metropolitans and Bishops".
 Seraphim then became member of the Holy Synod of the Coptic Orthodox Church.